 - contact us

-The theme of this year’s Rabbit Awareness Week (RAW – which takes place annually in June) was RHD2 – a variant of RHD1 that can be fatal to our bunnies if they’re not vaccinated against it!
+We’re shining a spotlight on RHD2 – a variant of RHD1 that can be fatal to our bunnies if they’re not vaccinated against it!

 Rabbit Viral Haemorrhagic Disease 2 is a new strain of RHD that first appeared around 4 years ago in 2015.
 Just like RHD1, it causes rabbits to suffer internal bleeding and is as good as symptomless in its early stages, making it very difficult to spot!
 When symptoms do occur, they’re easy to mistake for symptoms of other conditions.